 A significant portion of citizens in New York State live below the poverty line.
 This is true not only for the state as a whole, but for each individual county as well.
 The counties covered by PPHP are no exception to this.

 In Rockland County, 14.8% of the population of 318,064 citizens live below the poverty line.
 That means 46,388 impoverished individuals, 5,845 of whom do not have a high school education.
-In other words, 12.6% of those below the poverty line in Rockland County lack a basic education, and therefore likely do not have the knowledge necessary to avoid STDs.
+In other words, 12.6% of those below the poverty line in Rockland County lack a basic education, and therefore, because of basic sexual education typically being a subject in school, likely do not have the knowledge necessary to avoid STDs.
 In addition, 18,828 people above the poverty line also lack a high school education.

 Westchester County fares both better and worse at the same time, having a poverty rate of 9.9%.
 On the other hand, Westchester has a population of 962,233 people, which means 92,413 below the poverty line.
 17,271 of those people do not have high school educations, meaning 18.7% of the poor community in Westchester may not be capable of battling STDs.
 This is also ignoring the 60,943 people above the poverty line who lack a high school diploma.